Clare’s story

 Clare’s axial SpA caused her to struggle to walk, dress, sleep and experience bowel problems, weight loss, extreme fatigue and depression.

-But after a long and painful road to diagnosis, she’s taken up gardening, hydrotherapy with NASS Cornwall branch and, most recently, yoga with Yoga for AS during Stretch-tember.
-She’s even raised £155 to support others with axial SpA!
+But after a long and painful road to diagnosis, she’s taken up gardening, hydrotherapy with NASS Cornwall branch and, most recently, yoga with Yoga for AS.

 Like many others, my road to diagnosis was a long and painful one.
 Although symptoms started in my teens, multiple trips to various health professionals either resulted in being told there was nothing wrong or misdiagnoses.
 Despite struggling with back pain and sciatica that make it difficult to walk, dress, sleep, bowel problems, weight loss, extreme fatigue and the depression that came with this, I gave up on going to medical professionals as I just could not face being belittled further, and did not believe that I would ever get any help.
 I tried every alternative medicine and therapy I could, but nothing helped.